nlx-group/ud-portuguese/README.md

 # LX-UTagger

 The directory `lx-utagger` contains the LX-UTagger.
+See [`lx-utagger/README.md`](lx-utagger/README.md) for more information.

-This tagger is based on the [BERTimbau pre-trained BERT model](https://github.com/neuralmind-ai/portuguese-bert) and has been fined tuned on the CINTIL-UPos dataset.
+This tagger is based on the [BERTimbau pre-trained BERT model](https://github.com/neuralmind-ai/portuguese-bert) and has been fined tuned on the CINTIL-UPos dataset, available [from the PORTULAN CLARIN repository](https://hdl.handle.net/21.11129/0000-000E-8B30-F) or from [the nlx-group/ud-portuguese github repository](https://github.com/nlx-group/ud-portuguese).

-The model files are contained in the directory `lx-utagger/model`.

-Please download and install Python (>=3.7), and then install required packages with the command `pip install -r requirements.txt` (assuming the current directory is `lx-utagger`).

-After installation, you may run LX-UTagger with the following command:

-    python lxutagger.py < INPUTFILE > OUTPUTFILE

-Replace INPUTFILE and OUTPUTFILE with the appropriate file names.
-The input format is plain text with one sentence per line.
-The output format is TSV (tab-separated-values) with two columns: token and UPOS.

 # LX-UDParser

 The directory `lx-udparser` contains the LX-UDParser.
+See [`lx-udparser/README.md`](lx-udparser/README.md) for more information.

 This parser is currently based on the NLP4J dependency parser and the model provided in this repository was trained on the CINTIL-UDep dataset.

-The NLP4J model file is named `nlp4j-model-lxudparser.xz`.
-The file named `nlp4j-model-lxudparser-config.xml` is a XML configuration needed for running NLP4J.

-Please download and install NLP4J, following instructions from https://github.com/emorynlp/nlp4j.

-After installation, you may run NLP4J with the following command:

-    nlpdecode -c nlp4j-model-lxudparser-config.xml -format tsv -oe annotated -i INPUTFILE

-The configuration file assumes that the model file resides in the same directory from where the `nlpdecode` command will be executed.
-If you get an error, try changing the model file path to an absolute path.

-Replace INPUTFILE with the appropriate file name.
-The input format is TSV (tab-separated-values) with four columns: form, lemma, UPOS, features.
-This model was trained on texts annotated by LX-UTagger, and thus for the best performance we recommend to use LX-UTagger to annotate the input texts.

 ## License